 I still keep an open mind about my vocation, just in case God shows me some stronger sign or plants a new desire for religious life in my heart, but after that experience it seems to me that all signs (so to speak) were pointing towards marriage.
 And I was overjoyed!

 Throughout high school and college, I watched pretty much any video I could find and went to just about every ministry talk on relationships, dating, and vocations.
-(If only I could get a date, I thought.)
-But regardless of my lack of dating experience, I learned so much about the beauty of marriage, and I fell in love with Theology of the Body.
+I learned so much about the beauty of marriage, and I fell in love with Theology of the Body.

 I learned how the purpose of marriage is to lead one another to Christ, how it is a symbol of God’s love for us.
 I learned how the Church is the Bride of Christ, and how just as Christ loves the Church, so husbands should love their wives, and wives follow their husbands as the Church follows Christ (Ephesians 5:21-33).
 I learned how the union of marriage is a symbol of our union with God, offering oneself to one another as Christ offers Himself in the Eucharist (a union fulfilled in Heaven)!
 I learned how the love between husband and wife reflects the love between the Father and the Son, a love so powerful that it creates another person (the Holy Spirit)!
 How beautiful and holy is this Sacrament of Marriage!